cfaqiri/payroll-frontend/README.md

 # Introduction
-This project serves as a front-end for  payroll REST API.
+This project serves as a front-end for my payroll REST API.
 See [payrollchallenge](https://github.com/cfaqiri/payrollchallenge) for more details.

 # Features
 - Users may sign in or sign up via a POST request to the backend API's '/login' or '/register' endpoints